ianlini/bistiming/docs/tutorial.rst

 finished something
 [bistiming] Waiting done in 0:00:00.100323

-The built-in module ``logging`` is very useful when we are developing a complicated service.
+The built-in module :mod:`logging` is very useful when we are developing a complicated service.
-We can use the parameter ``logger`` to tell the stopwatch to output using a logger:
+We can use the parameter `logger` to tell the stopwatch to output using a logger:

 >>> import logging
 >>> logging.basicConfig(